R Excel Tutorial: How to Read and Write xlsx files in R

 • Save

 Now we get some alternatives.
 For instance, we can change the name of the dataframe to “df”, if we want (see image below).
-Furthermore, before we import the Excel file in RStudio we can also specify how the missing values are coded as well as rows to skip.
+Furthermore, before we import the Excel file in RStudio, we can specify how the missing values are coded and the rows to skip.

 • Save

-Finally, when we have set everything as we want we can hit the Import button in RStudio to read the datafile.
+Finally, when we have everything set up as we want it, we can hit the Import button in RStudio to read the data file.

 • Save